 Local Bus Operations:

-- MTA is buying 57 more hybrid diesel-electric buses in 2012 and now operates over 230 of them – nearly one third of the total fleet.
+- As of April 2014 the MTA operates 363 hybrid buses, which is nearly 50 percent of its Local Bus fleet.
 The two main “green” features of hybrid buses are improved air quality and improved energy savings, since hybrids run alternately on electric power and diesel fuel.
 Hybrid buses help reduce particulate emissions that have been blamed for various harmful effects on health.
 (Up to 90 percent reduction compared to standard diesel engines).
 Hybrids get approximately 21 percent better fuel mileage.
 Since MTA buses run about 25 million miles annually, that translates to a savings of over 400,000 gallons of fuel each year, and based on an average of $4/gallon, the annual fuel savings is $1,640,000.